BaddyMAK/Webscraping-Linear-regression/README.md

 - Importer : The person or the firm that has import this product
 - Date Published : The date when the review was published
 - User AVG Rating

+In the Scrap_selenium.py file you will find a simplified code or algorithm that allows you to scrape the site.
+You can specify how many pages do you want to scrape.

+As you see from the next example, https://www.winemag.com/buying-guide/disznoko-2007-eszencia-tokaji/ the dispayed information are splitted into two types :
+-Primary information : Price, Winery, Country, Variety, Designation -Secondary information : Alcohol, Bottle size, Category, Importer, Date published